 There’s a hypnotic swirl of pastel that could swallow a viewer forever.
 In an epic wash of acrylic, it seems this woman is a master.

 With the use of a beautiful, waving navy color washing into a soft, light purple, she has mixed impressionism, abstraction, surrealism and fantasy into “Fruits of Life,” an odd and beautiful shell design.

 When Nelson Dellis works out, he goes to ‘the mental gym.
-It’s all listed in his blog Climb 4 Memory– an odd title, until one learns that Nelson Dellis is a four time Memory Champion, and he has dedicated so much of his life to help other people improve their memory to the best of his ability.
+It’s all listed in his blog Climb 4 Memory– an odd title until one learns that Nelson Dellis is a four-time Memory Champion, and he has dedicated so much of his life to helping other people improve their memory to the best of his ability.

 A study finds that just 30 minutes of memory training per day, for 40 days, can reorganize your brain connectivity.

 Do you walk up the escalator, or stand and let yourself be delivered to the top?
 One of these methods is more efficient than the other.